-- Consider changes to codes, design guidelines, and regulatory tools as well as broader use of formbased zoning that focuses on the physical forms of buildings, streets, and spaces to ensure development across the county satisfies the following: - Ensure that all architecture and landscape designs physically define streets and public spaces as places of shared use that engage the pedestrian and are configured to encourage social interaction.
-(Eq)
+- Consider changes to codes, design guidelines, and regulatory tools as well as broader use of form-based zoning that focuses on the physical forms of buildings, streets, and spaces to ensure development across the county satisfies the following: - Ensure that all architecture and landscape designs physically define streets and public spaces as places of shared use that engage the pedestrian and are configured to encourage social interaction.
+(Eq) - Encourage investment in urban design and architecture that promotes safe communities and civic pride.
+(Eq) - Link individual architectural projects seamlessly to their surroundings irrespective of style, discouraging walls and buffers that can separate and disconnect communities.
+Civic buildings and public gathering places should be treated as important sites whose design reinforces community identity and a culture of inclusion and democracy.
+(Eq) - Design buildings, streets, and parking to prioritize the pedestrian scale and encourage walking and bicycling through smaller blocks, narrower streets, buffered bike lanes and sidewalks.
+Slow vehicle speeds and minimize surface parking while adequately accommodating automobiles.
+(En, Eq)